-Your Personal Sim: Pt 4 — Deep Agents (Deep Learning and Natural Intelligence)
+Your Personal AI (PAI): Pt 4 — Deep Agents (Deep Learning and Natural Intelligence)

 A Multi-Part Series

-Why will our smart agents and sims soon become as indispensible as the web and our smartphones are today?
-Why will most of us be joking — and some of us seriously thinking — that our sims are “our better selves” in 2040, and perhaps for a few of us, even 2030?
+Why will our smart agents and PAIs soon become as indispensible as the web and our smartphones are today?
+Why will most of us be joking — and some of us seriously thinking — that our PAIs are “our better selves” in 2040, and for some of us, even 2030?
 To understand this key aspect of our global future, our next two posts will take a deep look at deep learning, a new paradigm of not only machine learning, but of future computer development.

 This will be a long post, as it is about the technology behind the greatest story of our collective future, the advent of machines that think and feel like us, so I make no apologies for its length.
 Plenty of people will write the short versions.
 But there are many doubts and misconceptions on these topics, so the length will hopefully clear up a few of both.

 It was nice to see Klaus Schwab, Chairman of the World Economic Forum, promote acceleration-awareness in his Fourth Industrial Revolution theme at Davos 2016, and in his new book, The Fourth Industrial Revolution (2016).
-But this message is likely to continue to be ignored by most of the folks who should get it, for the time being.
-Most politicians, policy, institutional and corporate leaders are still stuck in old ways of thinking, almost entirely ignoring exponential megatrends.
+But this message about exponentials is likely to continue to be ignored by most of the folks who should get it, for the time being.
+Most politicians, policy, institutional and corporate leaders are still stuck in old ways of thinking.
 They are definitely ignoring deep learning, and lacking any understanding of its major implications on their strategy, partnering, R&D, operations, marketing, business development, and corporate foresight work.
 But the longer they wait, the worse their competitive position will be.

 The people who make these deep learners will increasingly not be doing what Sam Arbesman, author of the great new book Overcomplicated: Technology at the Limits of Comprehension (2016) calls “physics thinking”, where math, logic, rationality, and engineering dominate.
 Instead, they’ll be doing “biological thinking”.
-Beyond their basic architecture, the vast majority of the evolved internal complexity and connectivity of these deep learners won’t be describable by human-understood science.
-Physics, math, probability theory, logic, and other tools of our limited rationality will fail to explain their higher features.
-What we’ll have instead is what we have in biology — a bunch of high-level, grossly useful models and analogies, a great set of observations of where these work and where they don’t, and a lot of practical experience and intuition with what kind of data, training methods, and selection environments have been best, so far, at creating and improving their performance and intelligence.
+Beyond their basic architecture, which is very likely built to exploit some still-poorly-understood version of Bayesian (probabilistic) learning, the vast majority of the evolved internal complexity and connectivity of these deep learners won’t be describable by human-understood science.
+Here’s the key point to understand: Most of our top-down models in physics, math, logic, and other tools of our limited rationality will continue to fail to explain their higher features — they are too complex for such conceptual reduction.

 The Next Chapter of Machine Intelligence